-As we continue to pursue development of our product candidates, including regulatory review and potential commercial development, subject to FDA approval, we expect the business aspects of our company to become more complex.
-We plan to add personnel and incur additional costs related to the maturation of our business and the potential commercialization of DSUVIA and Zalviso in the United States.
+We currently anticipate the commercial launch of DSUVIA in the United States in the first quarter of 2019.
+As we begin the commercial launch of DSUVIA, we expect the business aspects of our company to become more complex.
+We plan to continue to add personnel and incur additional costs related to the maturation of our business and the commercialization of DSUVIA and potential commercialization of Zalviso in the United States, subject to FDA approval.
 In addition, we believe that continued investment in research and development is critical to attaining our strategic objectives.
-In order to develop our product candidates as commercially viable therapeutics, we expect to expend significant resources for expertise in manufacturing, regulatory affairs, clinical research and other aspects of pharmaceutical development.
+In order to develop Zalviso, and any future product candidates, as commercially viable therapeutics, we expect to expend significant resources for expertise in manufacturing, regulatory affairs, clinical research and other aspects of pharmaceutical development.